 There is top thread that is wound on a spool and there is bobbin thread that is wound on a bobbin and secured inside a bobbin case.
 The loop between these threads creates the stitches on a surface.

 Therefore, it is essential that you keep checking your bobbin for any lint that has settled inside the bobbin.
 A linty bobbin can seriously affect the thread tension and may spoil the overall design on a cap and make it look clumsy and indistinct.

 6. Not Replacing Old Needles with New Ones

 The needles of an embroidery machine get bent after a time and they need to be replaced with new ones.
-Old needles tend to struggle catching up with the speed of a bobbin case and may affect its performance which in turn causes frequent thread beaks and can also spoil texture of the cap.
+Old needles tend to struggle to catch up with the speed of a bobbin case and may affect its performance which in turn causes frequent thread beaks and can also spoil the texture of the cap.